Routeburn Track: Deaths

-In December 1963 a party of 15 school students and teachers were struck by a freak blizzard whilst crossing the Harris saddle, two students died of hypothermia.
+In December 1963 a party of 15 school students and teachers were struck by a freak blizzard while crossing the Harris saddle.
+Two students died of hypothermia.

-In March 2008 an Israeli tourist went missing on the track and her body was later found near Roaring Creek having wandered off track for an unknown reason.
+In March 2008 an Israeli tourist went missing on the track.
+Her body was later found near Roaring Creek; it appears that she had wandered off track for an unknown reason.

-In July 2016, a Czech male hiker fell and died while hiking the track; his female partner sheltered at the Lake Mackenzie Huts for a month before she was rescued.
+In July 2016, a Czech hiker fell and died in deep snow while hiking the track in winter; his partner sheltered at the Lake Mackenzie Huts for a month before she was rescued.

 In May 2018 a 68-year-old man died on the track from a "medical event".

 Huts and shelters

-Lake Howden Hut was a potential option for lodging between Milford Sound Road and Lake Mackenzie Hut until it was destroyed by landslide in February 2020.
+Lake Howden Hut was a potential option for lodging between Milford Sound Road and Lake Mackenzie Hut until it was destroyed by a landslide in February 2020.

 Birdlife

 There are a variety of New Zealand native birds to be seen on and near the track.
 Parrots like the kākā and kea can often be seen and heard, and are quite large in comparison to the smaller kākāriki.
 Often seen are the common and friendly South Island robin and fantail.
-Smaller birds that are conspicuous are the bellbird, grey warbler, Pipipi, South Island tomtit and the rare mōhua.
+Smaller birds that are conspicuous are the bellbird, grey warbler, pipipi, South Island tomtit and the rare mōhua.
 Hard to see is the tiny rifleman and New Zealand's smallest bird, the rock wren.